konfuzio-ai/konfuzio-sdk/docs/sdk/tutorials.rst

 Learn how to efficiently prepare your data for optimal processing.
 This tutorial covers data organization, cleaning, and formatting to ensure seamless integration with our AI models.

+2. :doc:`Create Annotations via API <tutorials/create-annotations-api/index>`

+Get to know how to create different types of Annotations using methods from `konfuzio_sdk.api`.

 .. toctree::
    :maxdepth: 1
    tutorials/data-preparation/index
+   tutorials/create-annotations-api/index

 Document Processing Essentials
 ------------------------------